mattmaynes2/aria/reports/proposal/proposal.md

 controlling the server.

 #### 2. Communication Protocol and Service
+The communication protocol will define a set of rules that allows devices to  interact with the machine learning server.
+The communication service will run on top of  the machine learning server.
+It will pass messages between the machine learning server and the exterior devices.
 #### 3. Sensor Communication and Discovery

 Sensor communication will all be routed through the communication service.
 This will use the